Hydrant flushing continues Thursday

-WATERLOO — On Thursday, water mains will be flushed in the area from Ansborough Avenue to Westfield Avenue, between Maynard Avenue and Black Hawk Road.
+WATERLOO — On Thursday, water mains will be flushed in the area from West Ninth Street to Sheffield Avenue, between West Ridgeway Avenue and East Mitchell Avenue.

 Water may be a brownish color during and after the flushing but the water is bacterially safe.
 Waterloo Water Works urges customers within the area and several blocks of it to not plan clothes washing on Thursday.